On 22nd September 2020, IAKS members met online for the kick-off meeting of the new Stadia and Arenas Expert Circle.

 Mike’s key takeaways are:

-The next Expert Circle online meeting will be held in December 2020 or January 2021, with the aim to compile information about re-opening spectator facilities.
+The next Expert Circle online meeting will be held with the aim to compile information about re-opening spectator facilities.